spokestack/spokestack.io/content/docs/React Native/cookbook.md

 ### Synthesize speech formatted with [SpeechMarkdown](https://www.speechmarkdown.org/)

 When creating a synthesis request, the request takes a dictionary with specific keys.
-The `id` field is for your convenience, and `voice` may be changed by creating a [Spokestack account](/account).
+The `id` field is for your convenience, and `voice` may be changed if you have created a custom voice using a [Spokestack Maker account](/pricing#maker) (use the string from your voice's "name" field).
 The `input` is where the SpeechMarkdown-formatted text will be placed.

 ```js
 const url = await Spokestack.synthesize(